tmolnar0831/ansible-ssh/README.md

 About the default values please consult the `defaults` directory.

-Almost all default data has been set with respect to the Unix/Linux defaults.
+Almost all default data has been set with respect to the Unix/Linux SSH defaults.

 Without any configured variables the role installs a basic OpenSSH server.